Tuition Charged for Excess Credit Hours

 Beginning in September 2013, excess credit hours are those hours attempted by a resident undergraduate student that exceed by more than 125% hours the number of hours required for completion of the degree plan in which the student is enrolled.
 Those individuals who accrue excess credit hours may be assessed a Tuition Surcharge equal to nonresident tuition rate.

-Tuition for repeating a course more than once shall also be charged at the nonresident tuition rate the institution determines that the repetition is a result of illness, accident or other cause beyond the student’s control or unless the course is prescribed by the student’s program of study.
+Tuition for repeating a course more than once shall also be charged at the nonresident tuition rate unless the institution determines that the repetition is a result of illness, accident or other cause beyond the student’s control or unless the course is prescribed by the student’s program of study.

 The semester credit hours counted toward the limitation include all hours attempted by the student except those: